ThePrez/FOCUS2020-Workshop/camel/README.md

 ## How to install prerequisites, configure, and run this example on IBM i

-Naturally, the email example requires an SMTP server for sending email.
-Be sure to have one handy.
-Your organization probably already has an SMTP server, and there are several free (or trial) services available online, including Gmail, or MailJet.
-You can also run your own free mail server, like hMailServer.

-Similarly, the Kafka example requires you to have a Kafka bootstrap server available.
+This example requires you to have a Kafka bootstrap server available.
 If you would like to deploy Kafka on your IBM i system, see [this documentation](dtaq_to_kafka/KAFKA_DEPLOY.md) for guidance, but of course you may deploy your bootstrap server wherever it makes the most sense.
 Some deploy on a local laptop for bringup/testing.